Celtic Music: Pagan or Christian?

 Arrival and Spread of Christianity

-Together, these religious leaders not only spread Christianity but also created a bridge between the old customs and the new faith, forming a distinctive Christian practice that retained elements of Celtic tradition.
+Together, these leaders spread Christianity.
+They also built a bridge between old and new ways.
+They formed a Christian practice that kept parts of Celtic tradition.

 If you are looking for a selection of literature regarding Celtic Christianity, here is a selection of works.
 By clicking this link, you will be directed to the list on Amazon: https://amzn.to/3ZKVScG